andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 If the number of projects becomes too unwieldy, the technical aspects can be encapsulated within the context modules, instead of creating a separate top-level module for each aspect:

 ```
-carrental-carpool-app       ← Root Module-Composition of all Projects
+carrental-app               ← Root Module-Composition of all Projects

 carrental-carpool           → Module-Group - Parent Project
 ├── carpool                 → Bounded Context Module